 So here’s the question: How can business owners improve their appearance in local search?
 In this guide, we will help explain the ins and outs of the local search world, how to improve your local listings, how to generate reviews, and how to handle bad ones.

 What exactly is a local listing?

-A local listing is a page or section on a directory which displays pertinent information about a business to searchers.
+A local listing is a page or section on a directory that displays pertinent information about a business to searchers.
 Typically, these listings contain names, addresses, phone numbers (often called NAP data), as well as descriptions of a business, pictures, and reviews from customers.
 Often times, search engines will pull data from local listings and make it available directly in search.

 For example, when searching for a good place to find ice cream in St Petersburg, I might pull out my mobile phone, and do a search for something like “ice cream near me”, (known as an explicit query).
-The search engine will take several pieces of information—such as the device I’m searching on, my location, and time of day (known as an implicit query)—into consideration before it gives me a result which looks like this:
+The search engine will take several pieces of information—such as the device I’m searching on, my location, and time of day (known as an implicit query)—into consideration before it gives me a result that looks like this:

 There’s a lot of information about local listings we can unpack from this image, but these are most crucial:

 1. The first key piece of information is the stars under each listing, which refer to ratings given to the location from previous customers.
 Clearly, a search engine doesn’t want to serve up bad suggestions to users, so it found the ice cream shops with the highest reviews from other users and prioritized them.